 A private Nursing Mother’s Room is available in Craven 6312, on a first-come-first serve basis.

-There are two lactation rooms located in the Library:
+There is one lactation room located in the Library:

 If the faculty or staff member does not have a personal office, or if the designated lactation spaces above are located too far from the employees’ workspace to make it practical to use, Human Resources will work with the employee’s supervisor to identify a private lactation space.
 The space will be free from intrusion from co-workers and the public and will be available to the nursing mother when needed.